nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/resources-endpoints/query-endpoint.md

 elasticsearch.override.pageproviders=default_search,REST_API_SEARCH_ADAPTER
 ```

-Note that the&nbsp; [`default_search`]({{page page='page-provider-aggregates'}}) &nbsp;is the only page provider querying on Elasticsearch by default.
-When defining&nbsp;`elasticsearch.override.pageproviders`&nbsp;conf property, don't forget to add it else it won't be querying Elasticsearch anymore.
+Note that the [`default_search`]({{page page='page-provider-aggregates'}}) is the only page provider querying on Elasticsearch by default.
+When defining `elasticsearch.override.pageproviders` conf property, don't forget to add it else it won't be querying Elasticsearch anymore.

 See also [How to Make a Page Provider or Content View Query Elasticsearch Index]({{page space='nxdoc' page='how-to-make-a-page-provider-or-content-view-query-elasticsearch-index'}}).